-Jazz Jennings Responds to Derick Dillard, Jill Duggar’s Husband, Being Fired From TLC
+Jazz Jennings Responds To Derick Dillard, Jill Duggar’s Husband, Being Fired From TLC

 — TLC Network (@TLC) November 11, 2017

-Some Counting On fans have voiced their distaste for TLC’s decision to fire Derick, stating that he was just stating his opinion and spreading God’s word.
+Some Counting On fans have voiced their distaste for TLC’s decision to fire Derick, saying that he was just stating his opinion and spreading God’s word.
 They have also said that it is unfair for him to be fired when he is “just sharing the truth.”

 However, many others have applauded TLC’s decision to cut Derick out of the show, especially since so many people demanded this after he launched his original attack against Jazz.